EPIEM Network Cooperation Partners

-At the EPIEM Conference 2014 in Graz, Prof. Bernd M. Zunk took over the responsibility for the EPIEM network from Prof. Jim Platts (University of Cambridge).
-In Bucharest 2018 as well as in Aveiro 2019 the “EPIEM Drive Group” has become operational and started to develop the EPIEM organization further.
+At the EPIEM Conference 2014 in Graz, Prof. Bernd M. Zunk took over the responsibility for the whole EPIEM network.
+Since then, EPIEM Conferences, Meetings and Research Design Seminars are held annually.
+In Bucharest 2018 as well as in Aveiro 2019 the “EPIEM Drive Group” has become operational and started to develop the organization, new activities as well as to integrate new EPIEM Cooperation Partners from all over Europe in the network.

 Currently, the EPIEM Drive Group is consisting of six European IEM professors: Prof. Anabela C. Alves / University of Minho, Prof. Carina Pimentel / University of Aveiro, Prof. Cristian Mustata / Politehnica University of Bucharest, Prof. Stevan Stankovski / University of Novi Sad, Prof. Erwin Rauch / Free University in Bolzano and Prof. Bernd M. Zunk / Graz University of Technology.